ErcBunny/hugo-github-page/content/post/omnihex/index.md

 3. As we are using the `micrortps_bridge`, we need to build this module in PX4.
 We can specify this feature by uncommenting the `micrortps_bridge` line in `PX4-Autopilot/boards/px4/sitl/ctrlalloc.cmake`, which is the module configuration file for SITL targets.
 We can choose what modules to be built and what not to be built.
 The same rule applies to `.cmake` files for other boards.
 4. Add our custom model for gazebo simulation in `PX4-Autopilot/platforms/posix/cmake/sitl_target.cmake`.
 5. Add our airframe file (a model-dependent script for loading parameters and modules) for simulation in `PX4-Autopilot/ROMFS/init.d-posix/airframes` and make sure to add this file to the `CMakeLists.txt`.
+5. The airframe for real hardware is `init.d/airframes/6004_omni_hex`.

 ## PX4 Messages